25 Best Things to Do in Fort Pierce, FL

 The jetty walk promises a great view of the ocean and inlet.

-The local fishermen mostly do their fishing here, so it is another interesting sight.
+The local fishermen mostly do their fishing here, which is another interesting sight.

-You can also spot some manatees if you’re lucky, and a rocket being launched from Cape Canaveral.
+If you're lucky, you can also spot some manatees and a rocket launched from Cape Canaveral.